Mesothelioma Trust Funds

 It can be comforting to know that you can rely on the money in asbestos trust funds if you do get sick decades after the exposure.
 It can take many years for the symptoms to become obvious and for the disease to develop and lead to a diagnosis.
 The funds were created to meet these future needs.

 If you were exposed to asbestos, you may be lucky enough to never develop a related illness.
 You will always face an increased risk, though.
-You may need that trust fund money in the future, and you will have the same right to it as those who claim it now.
+You may need that trust fund money in the future.
+You will have the same right to it as those who claim it now.

 Should I File a Claim or a Lawsuit?